-The man stands at the feet of a statue of Jesus, praying silently while weeping softly.
-I wonder who or what he weeps for.
-I wonder which of the rainbow colored candles he lit as he said a prayer.
+The man stands at the feet of a statue of Jesus just inside Jaro Cathedral, praying silently while weeping softly.
+I wonder who or what he weeps for and which of the rainbow colored candles he lit as he said a prayer.
 I feel guilty watching, observing this private moment, but I just can’t look away.
 Stealthily, I shoot a photo, trying hard not to disturb while saying my own little prayer asking forgiveness for intruding on his privacy.

-The Jaro Cathedral (also known as National Shrine of Our Lady of the Candles) is located in the center of the city of Iloilo, which is located on Panay Island in the center of the Philippines.
-And central to the beliefs of this cathedral are the lighting of candles and the worship of Mary.
+Locals sometimes call it National Shrine of Our Lady of the Candles.
+This stunning cathedral is located in the center of the city of Iloilo, which is on Panay Island in the center of the Philippines.
+And central to the beliefs of this cathedral is the lighting of candles and the worship of Mary.

-Just inside the cathedral entrance, candle shrines are covered in layers of candle remains and melting, dripping wax.
+Just inside the cathedral entrance, candle wax and dripping remains cover the shrines.
 The scent of burning candles hangs in the air.

 “Did he lose his job?”
 I wonder.

 “Is his wife sick?”

 “Does he have serious health issues?”